-Reserve a lecture hall equipped with a video projector.
-100 seats are usually sufficient for participants, the jury, media and audience.
-Please inform us about your venue.
+Reserve a venue equipped with a video projector.
+100 seats are usually sufficient for presenters, jury members, media representatives, and the audience.

-Invite Bachelor and Master students, PhD candidates, post-docs, young professionals and junior professors (18 years or older).
-All disciplines are welcome, including the arts, humanities, natural and social sciences.
-The easiest ways to distribute a call for applications are email lists, social media, your website, press releases and posters.
-Usually this requires a great deal of effort, we therefore suggest you to start early.
-The goal is to have a minimum of 15 participants well-balanced in terms of discipline and gender.
+Invite Bachelor’s and Master’s students, PhD candidates, post-docs, and early-career professionals (18 years or older).
+All disciplines are welcome.
+The easiest ways to distribute your call for applications are email lists, social media, your website, press releases, and posters.
+Usually, this requires a great deal of effort.
+We, therefore, recommend you start early.
+The goal is to have a minimum of 15 participants, well-balanced in terms of both discipline and gender.

-To facilitate your work, all applications for your Falling Walls Lab will be handled on our website: www.falling-walls.com/lab/apply.
+To facilitate your efforts, all applications for your Falling Walls Lab will be submitted via our website.
 We collect the applications and update you regularly.
-Once we’ve sent you the final list of applications, a pre-jury committee at your institution should select the participants for your Falling Walls Lab.
+Once we have sent you the final list of applications, a committee at your institution selects the presenters for your Falling Walls Lab.

-Every participant has exactly 3 minutes to present – this is what makes every Falling Walls Lab fast-paced and exciting.
-Every scholar should prepare 3 PPT-slides: 1 introductory slide including name, institution and title of presentation, and 2 content slides.
-To guarantee fair and efficient time management, we suggest appointing a moderator who intervenes in case a presenter exceeds his/her time limit.
+Every presenter has exactly three minutes for their pitch – this is what makes a Falling Walls Lab a fast-paced and exciting event.
+Every presenter must prepare three PowerPoint slides: one introductory slide and two content slides.
+To guarantee fair and efficient time management, we suggest appointing a moderator who intervenes in case a presenter exceeds their time limit.
 The event should be open to the public.

 SUPPORTERS AND FUNDRAISING

 Our aim is to keep costs as low as possible without compromising the quality of the event.
-We welcome you to acquire suitable supporters for your event.
-Before you apporach a prospective supporter or partner, you must seek final approval by the Falling Walls Foundation.
+We welcome you to acquire suitable sponsors for your event.
+Before you approach a prospective partner, you must seek final approval from the Falling Walls Foundation.
 We do not cover any expenses you might have.

-The Falling Walls Lab is great fun.
+Falling Walls Lab is fun!
 It brings together bright minds with groundbreaking ideas that spark discourse and have great potential to impact our future.
 So please, have fun!